romeerez/orchid-orm/docs/src/guide/current-status-and-limitations.md

 Despite thousands tests written, may have bugs, please drop an issue if you meet some.

-Only Postgres database is supported for now.
+Only Postgres database is supported.

 Migrations are written by hand instead of generating them like in some other ORMs.

-To perform relation queries, related tables currently must be in a single database.
+To perform relation queries, related tables must be in a single database.

 Cannot select record with relations in the `create`, `update`, and `delete` queries.